Last revised 2-25-20

 B. Employment continuation and pay premium reviews for adjunct faculty members

 Adjunct faculty members must undergo a more thorough review of their teaching at two intervals to determine their eligibility for continuation of employment as an adjunct faculty member and for pay premiums.
 Adjunct faculty members are eligible for pay premiums beyond the base level adjunct pay: a 10 percent premium after 9 units of teaching and a 15 percent premium after 15 units of teaching at St. Lawrence University.
-Before rehiring the adjunct faculty member for a tenth (or sixteenth) unit of teaching and before giving these pay premiums, there will be a more thorough review of the adjunct faculty member (see Part IIIB below).
+Before rehiring the adjunct faculty member and before giving these pay premiums, there will be a more thorough review of the adjunct faculty member (see Part IIIB below).
+This evaluation for continuation of employment and pay premiums is not required for adjunct faculty members who have already received pay premiums.

 III.
 Evaluation processes